Kunza language: Consonants

 is only present in loanwords. and are not directly attested, but are presumed to have been present based on data collected in 1981.
-Velar and uvular sounds are not consistently distinguished in the data.
+Velar and postvelar sounds are not consistently distinguished in the data.

 Vowels

-The use of doubled vowels in transcriptions suggest the existence of a contrast of length.
-Very few words begin with a vowel, almost all of them being non-lexical grammatical words.
+The use of doubled vowels in transcriptions suggests the existence of a contrast of length.
+Very few words begin with a vowel, almost all of them being non-lexical grammatical words or loanwords.
 The only vowels possible in initial position are //a i//.